ErikNibe/ErikNibe/README.md

 # Érik Eiji Nibe Moriyama

 ## Hi 👋,
-I'm Érik, graduated in food engineering at Universidade de São Paulo (USP) but in career transition to the programming area.
+I'm Érik, graduated in Food Engineering at Universidade de São Paulo (USP) but in career transition to the programming area.
 I'm currently a full stack developer in training at Kenzie Academy Brazil.

 ##